NixxGame/SchoolTools/README.md

 A clean desktop tool that captures your screen, extracts quiz questions/options using local OCR, and automatically finds the correct answer using free AI models via OpenRouter.

-Supports both classic multiple-choice questions and sort/drag-and-drop style questions (like Everfi "Saving vs Investing").
+Supports both classic multiple-choice questions and sort/drag-and-drop style questions.

 ## Features